berthubert/googerteller/README.md

 By bert@hubertnet.nl / https://berthub.eu/

 ## How to compile

-First install libpcaudio (libpcaudio-dev), then:
+First install libpcaudio (libpcaudio-dev) and build tools (cmake, build-essential), then:

 ```
 cmake .